dellimorez/4PlayerGame/README.md

 L.U.R.K.E.R - Fall 2024
 L.U.R.K.E.R is about a robot who has to find all the notes in order to save the human race.

-Authors
+Authors:
-Zach Dellimore
+Zach Dellimore,
-Kaela Botts
+Kaela Botts,
-Rat Walker
+Rat Walker,
 Richard Elliot